Skip to content

 The following actions help prevent the spread of COVID-19, as well as other coronaviruses and influenza:

 Most people who become ill with COVID-19 will be able to recover at home.
-No specific treatments for COVID-19 exist right now.
-But some of the same things you do to feel better if you have the flu — getting enough rest, staying well hydrated, and taking medications to relieve fever and aches and pains — also help with COVID-19.
+Some of the same things you do to feel better if you have the flu — getting enough rest, staying well hydrated, and taking medications to relieve fever and aches and pains — also help with COVID-19.

 As we continually learn more about coronavirus and COVID-19, it can help to reacquaint yourself with some basic information.
 For example, understanding how the virus spreads reinforces the importance of social distancing and other health-promoting behaviors.
 Knowing how long the virus survives on surfaces can guide how you clean your home and handle deliveries.
 And reviewing the common symptoms of COVID-19 can help you know if it's time to self-isolate.